 Wind generation specifically conforms to the eligible renewable energy resources listed in section (2) of Missouri Department of Economic Development - Division of Energy (MDED-DOE) rule 4 CSR 340-8.010.
-The Spearville 1 and 2 wind facilities are located within Kansas.
-The Cimarron II, Spearville 3, Slate Creek, and Waverly wind facilities which are located in Kansas, and the Osborn wind facility which is located in Missouri, and are not owned by KCP&L, and the owner-operator are responsible for ensuring that they have not caused any undue adverse air, water, or land use impacts.
+KCP&L's owned wind facilities, Spearville 1 and 2, comply with all local, state, and federal environmental regulations.
+All other PPA-contracted wind facilities listed in Table 1 above are owned by other entities are responsible for ensuring that they have not caused any undue adverse air, water, or land use impacts.